mem48/LandOwnership/README.md

 What I'm not going to do is try and get 100% coverage, I don't have the time.
 If somebody else wants to pick up the much shorter list of un-geocoded titles and come up with a solution that would be great.
 If not, I will still have improved the public understanding of the data and of who owns land significantly.

 In principle, it would be possible to match the freehold points to the INSPIRE polygons.
 But in practice, I think this will be hard and prone to errors where there is ambiguity in the geolocation.
-For the moment I think the combination of point over the INSPIRE polygons is good enough to help people understand the extent of a land holding.
+For the moment I think the combination of points over the INSPIRE polygons is good enough to help people understand the extent of a land holding.

 <figure>
 <img src='images/pointspolygons.JPG'/>